Overview of a Dry Drunk

 - Stimulate intellect by taking a class

 An individual who suffers from dry drunk syndrome may also struggle with depressive tendencies and have a hard time finding activities that they enjoy.
 You can stick by their side and remind them of activities they used to love or help them find new, alternative hobbies that they may enjoy.

 Treatment for Alcohol Addiction at Inland Detox

 At Inland Detox, our premier alcohol detox center treats the symptoms associated with alcohol withdrawal, in a comfortable, supportive environment.
-Our staff are available around the clock to help treat our clients and their needs.
-We consider our program to be overstaffed so that we can help each client, at anytime of the day.
+Our staff is available around the clock to help treat our clients and their needs.
+We consider our program to be overstaffed so that we can help each client, at any time of the day.